animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 We recommend defining Region-specific `DiskStores` when persisting or overflowing data to disk.

-Spring Data for GemFire provides annotation support for defining and creating application Region `DiskStores` by annotating the application class with the `@EnableDiskStore` and `@EnableDiskStores` annotations.
+Spring Data for VMware GemFire provides annotation support for defining and creating application Region `DiskStores` by annotating the application class with the `@EnableDiskStore` and `@EnableDiskStores` annotations.